yfedoseev/sketch_oxide/ROADMAP.md

 ## Executive Summary

 sketch_oxide is a production-ready Rust library of 40+ state-of-the-art probabilistic data sketches with bindings for Python (PyO3), Node.js (napi-rs), Java, and C#.
-This document outlines the planned development roadmap through v1.0.0.
+This document outlines the planned development roadmap for ongoing evolution.
+The project follows a 0.x versioning philosophy - we release whenever ready, not bound to arbitrary major version milestones.

 ---